NomicFoundation/hardhat/docs/reference/solidity-support.md

 Hardhat Network has first-class Solidity support.
 It always knows which smart contracts are being run, what they do exactly, and why they fail, making smart contracts development easier.

-To do this kind of things, Hardhat integrates very deeply with Solidity, which means that new versions of it aren't automatically supported.
+To do these kinds of things, Hardhat integrates very deeply with Solidity, which means that new versions of it aren't automatically supported.

 This section of the docs explains which versions are supported, and what happens if you use